opensussex/reqr/README.md

     go build reqr.go

+Once build, then copy to a location in your path so you can run - for example /usr/local/bin

 when it runs it will get the ip address and this can be used as the end point